 I liked the people I worked with but I felt ready to retire; I was becoming increasingly frustrated, and there were other things I wanted to do.
 But how would I feel, one week, one month, or even one year later?

 I wasn’t the only new recruit to turn up at 2 Sheraton Street in Soho on a freezing cold Monday 6 January 1986.
-There were about half a dozen of us, another being Adrian, a couple of years younger than me.
+There were about half a dozen of us, including Adrian, a couple of years younger than me.
 Over the years we would often come into contact (back then there were nearly 2,500 people working at the Library, scattered across many buildings both in and outside London, so it was not inevitable).
 Eventually we ended up in the same team, wrangling with the website.

 “So, are you missing it?”, I parroted

 It seemed not.
-He had been back to the Library just the once, to donate over 30 books that had belonged to his father (which, oddly, were not in the national collection).
-His experience of retirement, so far at least, was similar to mine: he thought he would have lots of time to read books, but he had begun just one; he had stopped worrying about the British Library and its website; he was not really interested in getting another job, although neither did he rule it out; he was doing some creative writing at last, and intended to play more music.
+He had been back to the Library just once, to donate over 30 books that had belonged to his father (which, oddly, were not in the national collection).
+His experience of retirement, so far at least, was similar to mine: he thought he would have lots of time to read books, but he had begun just one; he had instantly stopped worrying about the British Library and its website; he was not really interested in getting another job, although neither did he rule it out; he was doing some creative writing at last, and intended to play more music.
 And he knew it was inevitable that someone would come in and demolish everything he had worked on for two decades.

 There is a film starring Jack Nicholson called About Schmidt.
 The title character, who has recently retired at an insurance company, visits his successor to offer his assistance, but is politely rebuffed.
 As he leaves, Schmidt sees his files, the sum of his career, chucked out with the rubbish.
 It is a film I’ve never seen, but Adrian wryly referred to it when we met.